stones/wordpress-container/README.md

-# wordpress-container
+# Wordpress Container

-A container for wordpress
+> A simple container for Wordpress development